punchgirls/job_board/mails/activated_subscription.md

 Dear {{ company.name }},

-This mail is to confirm the reactivation of your subscription.
+This mail is to confirm that your subscription has been updated.

-We're glad to have you back!
+Your current plan is: {{ company.plan.name }}
+Posts per month: {{ company.plan.posts }}
+Price: {{ company.plan.price }} USD/month

+Kind regards,

 Cecilia & Mayn,
 Punchgirls